History of the Jews in Łuków: Interwar period

 Following WWI, the Jewish community of Łuków received a letter promising financial support from the American Jewish community.
 The Bund met to discuss how to distribute the money.
 They agreed by majority to distribute the money to the town's poor population through goods.
 Most political groups supported the measure, except for Agudat Yisrael and the General Zionists.
 During this time, there was notable political organizing among various socialist, communist, and labor groups in Łuków.
 As recalled by Shloyme Rubinshteyn, in discussing a meeting of the period, "Red flags flew.
 The speeches were given in Polish and Yiddish.
 It was a striking picture.
 Everyone believed that a new era of truth and justice for all people has arrived."

 Other political groups also flourished in this period.
 Some of the most active included the General Zionist Party, Poale Zion Right, Mizrachi, Folkspartei, and Aguda.
 Left-wing Zionist organizations included Tsukunft, Ha-Shomer Ha-Tzair, Hehalutz, and Betar.
 The most influential group was Aguda, which was Orthodox Jewish, and almost exclusively controlled the Jewish Community Co-operative until 1931.

 The interwar period brought increased prosperity for the Jews of Łuków.
 In 1921, 6,145 Jews lived in Łuków, which accounted for 49% of the total inhabitants.
 They ran 85% of 530 local industrial and commercial companies and created 30 associations.
 The Jewish community issued a weekly publication, Dos Łukower Wort, and several issues of Łukower Nayes were published in 1931.

 In terms of education, the town offered four private chederim, at least two schools for Talmud Torah, and a private school that went up to the fourth-grade (which was operated by the Mizrachi party).
 In 1923, the school became a public state school.
-From 1928-mid-1930s, an elementary school (until the fourth grade) was also active in town, and it as run by the TSIShO (Central Yiddish School Organisation).
+From 1928 to the mid-1930s, an elementary school (until the fourth grade) was also active in town, and it as run by the TSIShO (Central Yiddish School Organisation).